-However, relationships tend to be sticky and therefore the share of switchers is often small relative to total borrowers.
+However, relationships tend to be sticky, and therefore, the share of switchers is often small relative to total borrowers.
 There are two cases in which there is a sufficient sample size of switchers.
 First, large shocks, such as the Great Recession, can induce a large amount of credit reallocation.
-Second, smaller shocks in settings with comprehensive loan-level data with the near universe of borrowers, akin to the credit registries maintained in some countries.
-In the U.S., until the recent Dodd-Frank act loan-level data for corporate loans were limited to the syndicated loan market dominated by large borrowers.
-In other countries, smaller credit supply shocks could in principle be used as sample sizes tend to be an order of magnitude or two larger.
+Second, smaller shocks in settings with comprehensive loan-level data with the near universe of borrowers, akin to the credit registries, maintained in some countries.
+In the United States, until the recent Dodd-Frank act loan-level data for corporate loans were limited to the syndicated loan market dominated by large borrowers.
+Outside of the United States, a variety of countries maintain a detailed credit registry, which provides sufficient sample size to study credit supply shocks smaller in magnitude than the Great Recession.
 Future research could potentially apply a similar empirical approach in order to determine, for example, how these frictions vary across market segments or the business cycle.